What is HotDog Patient Warming?

 Air-Free, Conductive Warming

-The compact HotDog Temperature Management Controller delivers low-voltage direct current to Blankets and Mattresses with precise temperature control.
+The compact HotDog Temperature Management Controller with touchscreen delivers low-voltage direct current to Blankets and Mattresses with precise temperature control.

 Blankets can be set to 37°C–43°C.